tomstewart89/BasicLinearAlgebra/README.md

 ### Changing the Storage Policy

-On a loosely related note, by default, matrices store their elements in an C-style array which is kept inside the class.
+On a loosely related note, by default, matrices store their elements in an C-style array which is kept inside the object.
 Every time you access one of the elements directly using the () operator or indirectly when you do some algebra, the matrix returns the appropriate element from that array.

 At times, it's handy to be able to instruct the matrix to do something else when asked to retrieve an element at a particular index.
 For example if you know that your matrix is very sparse (only a few elements are non-zero) then you can save yourself some memory and just store the non-zero elements and return zero when asked for anything else.